Katniss Everdeen: The Hunger Games

-During the Games, Katniss allies with Rue after Rue helps Katniss escape the Careers with a tracker jacker nest, getting her a bow in the process.
-After healing Katniss' wounds from the tracker jacker poison with an apothecary remedy, Rue is killed by Marvel, the male tribute from District 1.
+During the Games, Katniss escapes a nest of genetically modified wasps called "tracker jackers", and allies with Rue.
+After healing Katniss's wounds from the tracker jacker venom with an apothecary remedy, Rue is killed by Marvel, the male tribute from District 1.
 Later, the rules are changed so that if the remaining two tributes come from the same district, they will both become victors.
-Katniss hurries to find Peeta, who is seriously injured from saving Katniss from Cato, the District 2 male, and they resume their "star-crossed lovers" reputation, gaining sympathy from sponsors.
-While Katniss tries to keep up the ruse she begins to wonder if she does feel something for him; having always focused on surviving, she never considered romance, as the closest person to her was Gale.
-They outlast the other tributes after Katniss attends the feast to get medicine for Peeta, where she heals him, and the rule change is revoked, meaning there can only be one victor of the Hunger Games.
-Assuming the Gamemakers would rather have two victors than none, she suggests they both commit suicide by eating poisonous nightlock berries rather than killing each other.
-The Gamemakers want at least one victor, so Katniss and Peeta are both declared victors of the 74th Hunger Games seconds before the berries hit their mouths.
+Katniss hurries to find Peeta, who is seriously injured from saving Katniss from Cato.
+They resume their "star-crossed lovers" reputation, gaining sympathy from sponsors.
+The rule change is soon revoked, meaning there can only be one victor of the Hunger Games.
+Katniss suggests she and Peeta commit suicide by eating poisonous berries.
+The Gamemakers want at least one victor, so Katniss and Peeta are both declared victors of the 74th Hunger Games seconds before ingesting the berries.
 However, she is warned by Haymitch that her actions in the Games may come back to haunt her, while also realizing Peeta's feelings for her are genuine.